BNSC1/android-notes/README.md

 ### Side effects:

-`LaunchedEffect`: run suspend functions in the scope of a composable, only when its key changed
+`SideEffect`: a Composable function that allows us to execute a side effect when its parent Composable is recomposed

+`LaunchedEffect`: a Composable function that executes a side effect in a separate coroutine scope

 `DisposableEffect`: effects that require cleanup

-`SideEffect`: a Composable function that allows us to execute a side effect when its parent Composable is recomposed

 `rememberCoroutineScope`: obtain a composition-aware scope to launch a coroutine outside a composable